pingidentity/pingidentity-devops-getting-started/01-docker-stacks/README.md

 ## Yaml Files
 * `basic1.yaml` - Deploy PingDirectory in a stack
 * `basic2.yaml` - Deploy PingDirectory in a stack with mounted in/out volumes
-* `basic3.yaml` - Deploy PingDirectory in a stack with extenal mounted volumes
+* `basic3.yaml` - Deploy PingDirectory in a stack with extenally mounted volumes
 * `fullstack.yaml` - Deploy PingFederate, PingDirectory, PingDataConsole and PingAccess in a networked stack
 * `simplest-sync.yaml` - Deploy PingDirectory, PingDataSync and PingDataConsole in a networked stack